- As low as $523/Night

 Living Area:

-The newly refreshed living room has sizable windows that allow the sun to shine in supplied broad ocean vistas.
+The freshly refreshed living room has enormous windows that allow the sun to shine in supplied broad ocean vistas.
 There’s access from the living room to the comfortable screened in porch.

 Kitchen: